MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-Specifies the Immortal heap size in bytes.
+Specifies the Immortals Heap size in bytes.

-The Immortal heap contains allocated Immortal objects.
+The Immortals Heap contains allocated Immortal objects.
 An OutOfMemory error can occur if the heap is too small.

 Group: Threads